andrea1diaz/Project1/README.md

 ==========================
 This project uses a  C++ template project with cmake.

+The all source files are in the `src/` directory and the test in the `test/` directory.

 The outputfiles of the indexing are placed in `cmake-build-debug/`

+For more information go to the [wiki page](https://github.com/andrea1diaz/Project1/wiki).

 Requirements
 -------------